Want to claim 6 FREE stocks? Head over to Webull to get started.

-Children who are below the age deemed to be the right age for investing on their own, of course can have their tryst with Wall Street, but not without handholding.
+Children who are below 18 can have their tryst with Wall Street, but not without handholding.
 They can work in sync with their parents or their trusted guardians or elders to gain experience in investing.

-This is called passive investing, wherein parents or elders buy stocks in the name of their minor wards.
+This is called passive investing, where parents or elders buy stocks in the name of their minor wards.